1300 830 830

 3. Unconscionable Conduct

 Most ACCC investigations and franchise disputes involving "unconscionable conduct" arise out of the conduct of franchisors towards franchisees.
+[What is Unconscionable Conduct?]

-A person must not engage in unconscionable conduct in connection with the supply or possible supply of goods or services.
+The Australian Consumer Law provides that a person must not engage in unconscionable conduct in connection with the supply or possible supply of goods or services.

 While the Australian Consumer Law does not define unconscionable conduct it provides that the court can take into account matters such as: